-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: The knowledge of Wireless/Mobile communications is essential.

 - 1. Understanding of Sensor node architecture with hardware and software details for data storage and data dissemination. - 2.
 Familiarization of sensor network protocols such as network based and cluster-based protocols. - 3.
 Analysis of issues pertaining to connectivity, coverage and security in a WSN.